 Many workers currently in the tech industry are so-called passive candidates — while they may be open to switching jobs, they’re not actively searching for a new employer.
 It’s up to you to draw them in.
 One of the most effective ways to do this is through networking.
 Get plugged into the tech scene in your area through workshops, conferences or social events.
 Offer and facilitate these experiences for your tech talent, too.
 You’ll not only be gaining more exposure to potential candidates.
 You’ll also foster a dynamic and engaging atmosphere for current employees as well.

 3. Keep It Fresh

-In today's tech-savvy world, there's no shortage of tools, toys and tricks in the industry.
+In today’s tech-savvy world, there’s no shortage of tools, toys and tricks in the industry.
 Stay relevant with up-to-date gadgets and technology.
-For IT especially, knowing what coding languages and programs that companies are looking for, and how to really know if someone has the skills they say they do it critical in IT recruiting.
-Don’t forget to check forums and sites like StackOverflow and other crowd sourced information sites, it’s a great way to see where technology is headed but could also help you find a great potential candidate as well.
+For IT especially, knowing what coding languages and programs that companies are looking for, and how to really know if someone has the skills they say they do is critical in IT recruiting.
+Don’t forget to check forums and sites like StackOverflow and other crowdsourced information sites, it’s a great way to see where technology is headed but could also help you find a great potential candidate as well.

 4. Provide Room for Growth

 The nature of the technical talent deficit means top candidates can have their pick of the litter.
 If you want to attract — and keep — talent, make sure there’s potential for growth in your company.
 Fine-tune a promotion path and make it accessible and achievable.
 Provide milestones and checkmarks that your employees can work toward.
 Encourage them to pursue their interests and try their hands at different elements of their role.
 Create a program to reward learning new coding and technical skills or certifications.